jsdelivr/globalping-probe/README.md

 ## Where to run

 You can run it on anything that can run a docker container.
-A VPS or server that have some available capacity, your home server or even a Raspberry Pi that you have lying around.
+Any kind of linux server hosted with a cloud provider, your home server or even a Raspberry Pi that you have lying around.
 There is nothing to configure, simply run the container.
 The only requirement is a stable internet connection.